To-Slalom/Windows-Services/README.md

-# Windows-Services

-Turn Off Unnecessary Windows Services
+# Turn Off Unnecessary Windows Services

 Windows is notorious for having useless features and CPU resource hogging programs/services enabled by default.
 Today’s post is about removing some of the useless services.